Genivia/RE-flex/README.md

 - Compatible with Flex to eliminate a learning curve, making a transition to RE/flex frustration-free.
+- Includes many examples, such as a tokenizer for C/C++ code, a tokenizer for Python code, a tokenizer for Java code, and more.
 - Works with Bison and supports reentrant, bison-bridge, bison-locations and Bison 3.0 C++ interface `%skeleton "lalr1.cc"`.
 - Extensive documentation in the online [User Guide][manual-url].